Skip to content

 5. Prepare the "to-be-monitored" databases for monitoring by creating a dedicated login role name as a minimum.

-7. Add some databases to the monitoring configuration via the Web UI or directly in the Config DB.
+6. Add some databases to the monitoring configuration via the Web UI, REST API or directly in the configuration database.

-10. Make sure that there are auto-start SystemD services for all components in place and optionally set up also backups.
+9. Make sure that there are auto-start services for all components in place and optionally set up also backups.

-Detailed steps for the Config DB based "pull" approach with Postgres metrics storage
+Detailed steps for the configurartion database approach with Postgres sink

-Below are the sample steps for a custom installation from scratch using Postgres for the pgwatch configuration DB, metrics DB and Grafana config DB.
+Below are the sample steps for a custom installation from scratch using Postgres for the pgwatch configurartion database, measurements database and Grafana configurartion database.

 1. Install Postgres

 Follow the standard Postgres install procedure basically.
-Use the latest major version available, but minimally v11+ is recommended for the metrics DB due to recent partitioning speedup improvements and also older versions were missing some default JSONB casts so that a few built-in Grafana dashboards need adjusting otherwise.
+Use the latest major version available, but minimally v11+ is required.

 To get the latest Postgres versions, official Postgres PGDG repos are to be preferred over default disto repos.
 Follow the instructions from:

-The pre-built DEB / RPM / Tar packages are available on the GitHub releases page.
+• Using pre-built packages which are available on the GitHub releases page:

-# find out the latest package link and replace below, using v1.8.0 here
+# find out the latest package link and replace below, using v3.0 here

 • Compiling the Go code yourself